amarno/api-docs/source/includes/shopper_activity/_order_activity.md

 # Order Activity

-Note that Order Activity will show up on a person's activity timeline as either a "Placed an order" or "Updated an order" event.
-An Order's <code>order_id</code> is unique.
-The first order event for a given <code>order_id</code> will result in a "Placed an order" event on the person's timeline in Drip.
-Subsequent events for that order will result in "Updated an order" events.
+Note that Order Activity will show up on a person's activity timeline as a subscriber event.
+The event is based on the <code>action</code> sent with the order event.
+E.g. sending <code>placed</code> will result in a "Placed an order" event on the timeline, and sending <code>updated</code> will result in an "Updated an order" event.

 ## Create or update an order